 About Emma Campbell

-Emma is a Mathematics Education Consultant at Maths Master Class assisting teachers to develop mathematics content knowledge and pedagogy.
-As Senior Curriculum Officer Mathematics at NESA, she developed the 2012 NSW Mathematics K–10 Syllabus for the Australian Curriculum and support materials.
-Interested in the K-12 continuum of learning in mathematics and passionate about assisting teachers implement logical and creative mathematics learning pathways, Emma believes language and visual representations are critical in improving learning in mathematics classrooms.
+Emma is an independent Mathematics Education Consultant assisting teachers to develop their content knowledge and pedagogy in mathematics.
+Her expertise includes holding the position of Senior Curriculum Officer Mathematics at NSW Education Standards Authority 2011-2012, where she developed the NSW Mathematics K–10 Syllabus incorporating the Australian Curriculum and associated support materials published in 2012.
+Emma is particularly interested in curriculum design and the continuum of learning in mathematics from Kindergarten to Year 12.
+She is passionate about assisting teachers to implement logical and creative learning pathways in mathematics.
+Emma believes that language and visual representations are crucial to improving learning in the mathematics classroom.

 Completing ChinUP K-6: Creating Units of Work for Your Maths Teaching Program will contribute 2 hours of NSW Education Standards Authority (NESA) Registered PD addressing 6.2.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.